 Together educators and scientists will create excitement and contribute to the necessary skills required to meet 21st century workforce needs.

 Polar-ICE has three primary goals:

-- Help polar scientists communicate with diverse audiences.
-Polar-ICE is providing approximately 60 polar scientists with hands on opportunities to do science education and outreach, as well as enhance their skills in: cultural competency; deconstructing and decoding science for non-expert audiences; and the art of telling science stories.
-Scientists have avenues to network with members of the education and outreach community.
+- Connect polar scientists with broader audiences.
+Approximately 60 polar scientists enhance their skills in: deconstructing and decoding science for non-expert audiences; and the art of telling science stories.
+Scientists network with members of the formal and informal education community.

-- Create opportunities for educators and students to virtually get involved in polar research.
-Polar-ICE offers a variety of professional development programs for middle and high school educators interested in connecting their students with polar research and scientists.
-Educators can develop data activities through the EARTH workshop, assist scientists with their communication skills in the Compendium Educator Workshops, learn more about polar regions at workshops, or participate in the process of science through the Sci-I Project and Student Polar Research Symposium.
+- Virtually connect 6th-12th grade students to polar research.
+Middle and high school educators connect their students with polar research and scientists.
+Educators develop data activities through the EARTH workshop, assist scientists with science communication to public audiences, or participate in focused teaching on the process of science with the Sci-I Project and Student Polar Research Symposium